Our Programs

 • Platform tents (with bunk beds) with 10-14 other campers their age and 3-4 counselors.

-• The tents are a short walk to outdoor port-o-potties – and campers stop daily at a washhouse for showers.
+• The tents are a short walk from a washhouse – brand new for Summer 2025!

 WHAT THEY DO

 • Tzofim is modeled after Kibbutz-style living in Israel.
-In this unit, campers help create their community and take care of animals on our small farm.
+In this unit, campers help create their community, assist at meal times, tend the camp grarden, and visit the animals on our small farm.

 • Throughout the session, Tzofim campers learn about communal living, problem solving, gaining responsibility, and taking care of each other.